contact@consultdmw.com

 Cautions

-If you get into this, and get as far as List Tables in BE DATA File you’ll see I use an array to store information about the tables to which links are to be made.
-But note that because an array will not work for a single element, you cannot use the program code for linking to a single table.
+If you get as far as List Tables in BE DATA File, below, you'll see I use an array to store information about the tables to which links are to be made.

-Recently I’ve been working on a conversion of a substantial Access database to Office Access 365.
-The conversion threw up an issue I’d not come across before and has a direct bearing on the effectiveness of the process I’m describing here.
-Skip down the page to fnListLinkedTables() for the full story.
+I was working on a conversion of a substantial Access database to Office Access 365.
+The conversion threw up an issue I'd not come across before and has a direct bearing on the effectiveness of the process I'm describing in this article.

 Initial Considerations

-All DMW databases supplied to clients are split between BE (Back End) and FE (Front End).
+All databases supplied to clients by me are split between BE (Back End) and FE (Front End).
 The BE comprises of tables only, as containers for the client's data.
 In a multi-user database the BE is in a folder on a LAN (Local Area Network) server.
 I name the BE file DATA.

-All the forms, queries, reports, VBA code and so on that make up the user's view of the database are contained in the FE.
-Each user gets a FE on their workstation.
-I name the FE file USER.
+The forms, queries, reports, macros and modules that make up the user's view of the database are contained in the FE.

 Microsoft Access ribbon

-These are some of reasons I choose to automate the linking of tables as part of a start-up process initiated each time a user opens the FE:
+These are some of the reasons I choose to automate the linking of tables as part of a start-up process initiated each time a user opens the FE:

 In addition to the DATA and USER files, there is a third file, KEY.ini, that completes the database package.
 The purpose of KEY.ini is to provide the means by which my client can themselves point USER to the folder in which DATA resides.